OdColmen/Top-Down-Game/README.md

 ![Test Image](RepoImages/MapLoadingApproachChange1.PNG)

-2. On the "Game Comm Hub" GameObject, drag the chosen Map Loader GameObject to the "MapLoader" field, on the GameCommHub script.
+2. On the "Game Comm Hub" GameObject, drag the chosen map loader GameObject to the "Map Loader" field, on the "GameCommHub" script.

 ![Test Image](RepoImages/MapLoadingApproachChange2.PNG)